billbuchanan/trust4futures/workshop_03/README.md

 ## 10-11am (CET) AI and Cyber

 The topic covered is AI and Cyber.
-The presentation on AI and Cyber is [here](https://www.youtube.com/watch?v=k20AD736OAs).
+The presentation on AI and Cyber is [here](https://www.youtube.com/watch?v=k20AD736OAs) and the live presentation is [here](https://www.youtube.com/watch?v=0D8UarDGwwk).
 You can download the presentation [here](https://asecuritysite.com/workshop_03_ai.pdf).
-The live lecture from the workshop is [here](https://www.youtube.com/watch?v=0D8UarDGwwk).

 ## 11-12pm (CET) Guest speakers